OlgaJ1989/text_adventure/README.md

 2. Testing start_game()
    * In this function, player is asked whether they would like to play or not ("Would you like to find a way to leave the island? (yes/no)).
       - When I inputted "yes" into the terminal, the game continued correctly and the get_username() function was called next as expected.
-      - When I inputted "no" into the terminal, the game displayed a Game Over message and the play_again() function was called as expected, allowing the player to start again.
+      - When I inputted "no" into the terminal, the game displayed a Game Over message and the play_again() function was called as expected, allowing me to start again.
       - When I inputted other, unexpected words / characters or just left the input blank and pressed Enter, the while loop kicked in, informing me that the input is incorrect and asking for the correct input again, as expected.
    * Conclusion: This function and all its elements work as expected and no bugs appear.